aafshinfard/ExSV/README.md

 ## Features

+* Very fast decetion by expeditiously eliminating non-informative reads.

+* Capability of utilizeing a mixture of short reads and long reads.

 * Suitable for detection of complex structural variants.

-* Fast decetion by expeditiously eliminating non-informative reads.

-* Able to use a mixture of short and long reads.

 ## Author